LiskArchive/lips/proposals/lip-introduce_bft_module.md

         b1 = blockHeaderInfo2
         b2 = blockHeaderInfo1

-    # the order of cases is essential here
+    # The order of cases is essential here
     if b1.generatorAddress != b2.generatorAddress:
-        # blocks by different delegates are never contradicting
+        # Blocks by different delegates are never contradicting
         return False
     elif b1.maxHeightPrevoted == b2.maxHeightPrevoted and b1.height >= b2.height:
         # Violation of the fork choice rule as delegate moved to different chain